 Generally, treatment for eyestrain consists of making changes in your daily habits or environment.
 Some people may need treatment for an underlying eye condition.

-For some people, wearing glasses that are prescribed for specific activities, such as using a computer or reading, helps reduce eyestrain.
-Your doctor may suggest that you do regular eye exercises to help your eyes focus at different distances.
+For some people, wearing glasses that are prescribed for specific activities, such as for computer use or for reading, helps reduce eyestrain.
+Your doctor may suggest that you take regular eye breaks to help your eyes focus at different distances.

 Lifestyle and home remedies

 Consider these tips to reduce or prevent eyestrain.

 Adjust the lighting.
 When watching television, it may be easier on your eyes if you keep the room softly lit.

 When reading printed materials or doing close work, try to position the light source behind you and direct the light onto your page or task.
 If you're reading at a desk, use a shaded light positioned in front of you.
 The shade will keep light from shining directly into your eyes.

 - Take breaks.
 When doing close work, take occasional breaks and rest your eyes by looking away from the digital screen.

 - Limit screen time.
 This is especially important for children, who may not make the connection between extended viewing, eyestrain and the need to rest their eyes regularly.